We’re trying out transcribing our podcasts using a software program. Please forgive any typos as the bot isn’t correct 100% of the time.

 Hey, it’s Jonathon Wright and today I’m interviewing Mariia.
 It’s going to be a really exciting conversation we’re going to have around, just the general where you start and how leadership is so important.
 I’m going to pass it over to Mariia for just a quick intro.

 Hello Jonathon and everyone.
 I’m so glad to be here.
 Let me introduce myself.
 I’m Mariia Hutsuk.
-I’m QA Lead of B2B team in Zattoo, in Berlin, Germany.
+I’m QA Lead of the B2B team in Zattoo, in Berlin, Germany.
 I’m glad to be here.

 Fantastic.
 It’s lovely to have you on and I think you’re probably the quickest guest I’ve ever had.
 We put a post out just yesterday and it was really exciting to see that you’d replied.
 Quickly looking at your profile, it’s a perfect fit.
 One of the things that we’re really looking to learn more about and our listeners to learn more about, is the leadership aspect of the QA.
 I think you’ve got a fantastic story to share, but I want to start off with how you started in QA and how you first got into QA after doing your master’s degree in computer software engineering.

 Basically I’m already eight years in software testing.
-I’ve worked as QA and I also was team leader of QA team, functional and people manager.
+I’ve worked as QA and I also was team leader of the QA team, functional, and people manager.
 In 2012 I had a master’s degree in computer software engineering and I also started my career.
 I got my first QA role in a project for [inaudible 00:02:23] service of Ukraine in a software company called EPAM.
 Basically I got this role through the internship program which EPAM suggests after three months of courses.
 I passed additional exams and I got this role.
 It was a really fantastic event for me.

 During some time working as QA in EPAM, I understood that I want to relocate to Europe.
 In 2015 I moved to Germany, I started to work as the first QA in Chantelle group.
 My role changed significantly during the first year, I became a manager of four employees.
 Those QA were working remotely for another company.
 It was really a magical transformation for me because I needed to switch my background from testing to management perspective.
 After three years in the Chantelle group, I switched to my current role in Zattoo.
 Now I am team leader of a B2B QA team.
 I’m responsible for defining the strategy and allocation of QA resources in different projects that we have.